‘Trust used to flow upwards to experts and authority - now it’s flowing sideways to strangers, peers and neighbours.’

 According to Trustpilot, 9 out of 10 consumers read online reviews before making a purchase.
 If you want your users to rent a stranger’s home or buy someone else’s clothes, it’s even more important they know they can trust your platform and the users on it.
 Essential for consumers to trust and transact in the sharing economy, reviews and ratings provide a gauge of users’ past behaviour, or reputation, and offer an indicator of trustworthiness.

 Studies have shown that 58% of users would travel further for a service from companies with positive reviews or be willing to pay more if a company had good reviews.
 However, positive reviews alone are not enough.
-Users also consider quantity, quality, consistency and diversity of reviews.
+Users also consider the quantity, quality, consistency and diversity of reviews.
 Too many 5 star reviews sound suspicious.
 Inconsistent reviews are confusing.
 How businesses and sellers respond can also change users’ perspectives as they show the user how they will be treated.

 Unsurprisingly, platforms and users face several challenges to ensure reviews remain credible and trustworthy - the key being honesty.
 Truthful reviews, even if negative, help other users to make informed decisions when using sharing economy platforms.